CrackedPolishedBlackstoneBricksMC/toybox/README.md

 ### toybox-manifest-index

-Parser for Mojang's `version_manifest_v2.json` file on piston-meta.
+Representation of Mojang's `version_manifest_v2.json` file on piston-meta.

-The `ManifestIndexParser` class needs Google GSON.
+The GSON subproject contains a parser using Google GSON.
 Compatible with Java 8.

 ### toybox-mcp